Reuters journalist killed covering clash between Afghan forces, Taliban

 “Danish was an outstanding journalist, a devoted husband and father, and a much-loved colleague.
 Our thoughts are with his family at this terrible time.”

+Afghan President Ashraf Ghani said in a statement on Twitter that he was “deeply saddened with the shocking reports” of Siddiqui’s death and extended condolences to his family.

 Siddiqui told Reuters he had been wounded in the arm by shrapnel earlier on Friday while reporting on the clash.
-He was treated and had been recovering when Taliban fighters retreated from the fighting in Spin Boldak.
+He was treated and Taliban fighters later retreated from the fighting in Spin Boldak.

 Siddiqui had been talking to shopkeepers when the Taliban attacked again, the Afghan commander said.